September 27, 2023

-Over the last month, rapper Kanye West, now also known as Ye, has posted antisemitic tropes on his social media accounts, shared antisemitic conspiracy theories with Fox News host Tucker Carlson, and later, on social media, threatened violence against Jews.
+Rapper Kanye West, now also known as Ye, has posted antisemitic tropes on his social media accounts, shared antisemitic conspiracy theories with Fox News host Tucker Carlson, and on social media, threatened violence against Jews.

-Since launching a presidential bid during the week of Thanksgiving, he has gone on a media tour, going after Jewish people on podcasts and traveling with an entourage of known antisemites.
-In his latest appearance on the InfoWars talk show hosted by provocateur Alex Jones, West, alongside white supremacist Nick Fuentes, said people should “stop dissing the Nazis” and exalted Adolf Hitler.
+West has also targeted Jewish people on podcasts and traveling with an entourage of known antisemites.
+Meanwhile, in an interview, late last year on the InfoWars talk show hosted by provocateur Alex Jones, West, alongside white supremacist Nick Fuentes, said people should “stop dissing the Nazis” and exalted Adolf Hitler.

 Jones, a far-right conspiracy theorist who has been ordered to pay parents more than a billion dollars for insisting the massacre of their children in one of America’s deadliest school shootings was a “hoax,” pushed back on West’s praise, but made references to the “Jewish mafia."

 Later, West posted to Twitter the image of a swastika fused with a Star of David.
 AJC called out the blatant Jew hatred on social media.

 Tragically, West's antisemitic rhetoric has had real-world repercussions, inspiring antisemitic behavior that has increasingly crept into mainstream American discourse from celebrities to politicians.

 While antisemitism comes from a variety of sources including white supremacists, Black supremacists, and religious extremists, the rapper’s antisemitic slurs seem to run the gamut.
 With a social media following of more than 31 million, his statements have become more acute, more delusional, and more dangerous.
 West has acknowledged he suffers from bipolar disorder, but mental illness is no excuse for antisemitism.